scc-digitalhub/hub/catalog/functions/download-sentinel-data/0.11.7/README.md

 }
 ```

 Data volume requirements vary by scenario:
 - **Single scene download**: 100–500 MB (Sentinel-1 GRD), 500–1000 MB (Sentinel-2 L2A)
 - **Multi-temporal series**: Scales linearly with date range and area size
 - **Large geographic areas**: May require 10+ GB for month-long searches
 - **Band math / preprocessing**: Adds 20–30% overhead to storage needs

-Voume for running this function depends on the requirements which depends on many factors such as type of elaboration, data period, index, geometry etc. for e.g. the recommended volume for running this function in flood analysis scenario is.
+In order to run this funciton, a volume of type 'persistent_volume_claim' is specified to ensure significant data space.
+For example, the scenario of natural disasters event based incides requires different data payload downloads around a given event date compute pre/post windows for elaboration and analysis while the temporal analysis requires big time window data such as environmental degradation scenrios like deforestation.
+Inside the <a href='usage.ipynb'>usage notebook</a>, one can find more fine grained resource configuration for different kinds analysis for e.g. the recommended volume for running this function in flood analysis scenario is.

 ```json